Katie Crowhurst

 Katie Crowhurst (born 8 April 2004) is a British visually impaired para athlete who has competed internationally for Great Britain in both para swimming and paratriathlon.

 Personal life

-Crowhurst is the daughter of Lucette and Andrew Crowhurst, and has one elder brother Samuel Crowhurst.
+Crowhurst is the daughter of Lucette and Andrew Crowhurst, and has a brother.
 Crowhurst was born with autosomal dominant congenital nystagmus and cataracts with Anterior Segment Developmental Anomalies (ASDA) with ectopia pupillae and Zonular weakness.
 These conditions resulted in significant visual impairment from birth.
 Crowhurst attended Wessex Primary School and Cox Green Secondary School in Maidenhead and went on to study A-Levels at The Henley College Oxon.